CodeSante/medical-wordlist/README.md

 ## ⚠️  Project in progress

 - SPARQL queries must be reworked
-- This project does not come from a collaboration with the medical world
+- This project does not come from the medical world
 - The keywords are all in lower case

 ## License